A Moderator’s Guide to Navigating Stress in Sensitive Topic Research

 In my twenty-something years as a moderator, I have led discussions that sometimes delve into challenging areas.
 In the last year, project after project has dealt with the impacts of patient illness, caregiving, terminal diagnoses, grief, racism, or lack of resources on participants’ lives.
 Some of the stories that participants have shared with me have been touching, some inspiring, and some downright heartbreaking.
 This has brought home to me the importance of emotional management for moderators and how we navigate stress in our work.

-1. Acknowledge that Emotional Reactions are Normal
+1. Acknowledge That Emotional Reactions Are Normal

 Professionalism and neutrality in moderation require the moderator to keep an emotional distance from the respondent’s experience.
 However, building rapport and showing empathy are important in building trust with the respondent so they will feel comfortable sharing their story.
 Striving to do both creates a unique tension that defines the art of moderation.
-Whether it’s a moment of frustration, empathy or joy, recognizing those feelings adds a layer of authenticity to moderation.
+Whether it’s a moment of frustration, empathy, or joy, recognizing those feelings adds a layer of authenticity to moderation.

 Recognizing the potential impact on our own emotions and acknowledging our responsibility in managing these feelings is the first step toward effective stress management.